gf-eaton/procedures/codesys/status.md

 In a week I can say we are pretty much advance on the CoDeSys :

- - [ ] (percentage) means how close to the goal fixed are we plus are we able to reproduce ?
+ - [ ] (percentage) means how close are we to the goal fixed, plus, are we able to reproduce ?

 ## Week : 2023-10-01 to 2023-10-06